casperjs/casperjs/README.md

 - download base64 encoded resources, even binary ones
 - catch errors and react accordingly

+Feel free to browse our [sample examples repository](https://github.com/n1k0/casperjs/tree/master/samples).
+Don't hesitate to pull request for any cool example of yours as well!

 ## Quickstart

 In the following example, we'll query google for two terms consecutively, `capserjs` and `phantomjs`, and aggregate the result links in a standard Array.
 Then we'll output the result to the console: